angrybacon/doomsday-wiki/markdown/chapters/appendices/interactions.md

 spread across your hand, library and graveyard to avoid them being able to Echo you to death.
-You should have a minimum of 6 from the Doomsday in your graveyard and your 5-cards pile so having an extra 2 cards in hand or some uncracked fetches and/or lotus petals in play can help achieve this.
+You should have a minimum of 6 from the Doomsday in your graveyard and your 5-cards pile so having an extra 2 cards in hand or some uncracked fetchlands and/or lotus petals in play can help achieve this.
 :::

 :::accordion[Flickerwisp]